FM Non-Duplication Rule: Rule

-Proposition, adoption and criticism
+Proposition, adoption, and criticism

 By 1963 the FCC was dominated by Kennedy administration appointees, led by chairman Newton Minow, who were interested in increasing competition in certain sectors of the radio market.
 That year the commission first discussed the possibility of restricting AM-FM duplication.
 While it had tolerated the practice initially since it allowed FM stations to get on the air, it now saw it as a waste of spectrum.

-The commissioners settled on a rule that limited AM stations licensed in cities of more than 100,000 people to no more than 50% duplication of their AM signal on an affiliated FM station.
+The commissioners settled on a rule that limited AM stations licensed in cities of more than 100,000 people to no more than 50 percent duplication of their AM signal on an affiliated FM station.
 Duplication was defined as either the simulcasting of the signal or its rebroadcast within 24 hours.
 Stations had until August 1965 to comply.